Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 • Shall have a substantial record of scholarly publications or other scholarly and creative activities that have earned recognition within the profession.

 • Shall normally have a minimum of six years of full-time service at the rank of associate professor (or less for exceptional candidates who meet criteria #1-4 listed above).
 Full-time service is defined in Section 7, paragraph 2.
-The President of the College, with the counsel and recommendations of the Provost, the Faculty Personnel Council, and the department chair, recommends advances in rank to the Board of Trustees for action.
+The President of the College, with the counsel and recommendations of the Vice President for Academic Affairs and Provost, the Faculty Personnel Committee, and the department chair, recommends advances in rank to the Board of Trustees for action.

 5. Faculty Emeritus/Emerita

 This rank may be assigned to faculty who have limited or terminated their responsibilities as a faculty member for valid reasons (e.g., retirement, illness) after twelve or more years of full-time distinguished service to the College.
-Faculty emeriti/emeritae are so designated and appointed by the President upon the recommendation of the Faculty Personnel Council and the Provost.
+Faculty emeriti/emeritae are so designated and appointed by the President upon the recommendation of the Faculty Personnel Committee and the Vice President for Academic Affairs and Provost.
 Faculty emeriti/emeritae are accorded the privileges of the regular, ranked faculty, except for tenure, and will have their names recorded at this rank in the college catalog during the remainder of their lifetime.
-No compensation accrues by virtue of this rank unless, by mutual agreement between the department, the Provost, and the individuals, they are offered a part-time or a temporary full-time contract to teach or fulfill other duties.
+No compensation accrues by virtue of this rank unless, by mutual agreement between the department, the Vice President for Academic Affairs and Provost, and the individuals, they are offered a part-time or a temporary full-time contract to teach or fulfill other duties.
 In such cases, supplementary benefits, if any, will be set forth in the contract.

 B. NON TENURE-TRACK FACULTY